GabrieleMaurina/node-red-audio-feature-extraction/README.md

     npm i node-red-contrib-audio-feature-extraction

 ## Usage
 These are a few examples of what can be done with this package.
-Each node of this library appends its configurations to the msg object.
+**Warning:** Each node of this library appends its configurations to the msg object.
 Only the last node in a flow will carry out all the computations according to all configurations.

-The flows and the test audio file are available in the 'test' folder.
+Flows and a test audio file are available in the 'test' folder.
+Make sure that the paths specified inside nodes' configurations are correct before trying to execute the program.
+**Tip:** you can run 'node-red' (or 'sudo node-red' if you are uning linux) from the folder '.node-red/node-modules/node-red-contrib-audio-feature-extraction' and the paths will be automatically correct.

 Sampling audio file, computing stft and extracting mfcc
 ![sampler](https://i.imgur.com/eefncOA.png "Sampling, stft, feature extraction")